 Medium

-Emphasize that the marshmallow must be ON TOP when time ends
+Emphasize that the marshmallow must be on TOP when time expires—not stuck to the side

-Debrief afterwards: What strategies worked?
+Debrief with questions: What worked?
+What failed?
 What would you do differently?

-Budget Challenge: Add costs to materials, teams must stay within budget
+Budget Challenge: Assign costs to materials, teams must build within a fixed budget

-Resource Trading: Teams can trade materials with each other
+Resource Trading: Teams can negotiate and trade materials with each other

 Solve connected puzzles and riddles to 'escape' before time runs out.
 Forces teams to divide tasks, share information, and think under pressure.